Anthemius: Rise to the throne

 The newly elected Eastern Roman emperor, Leo I the Thracian, had a major foreign affairs problem: the Vandals of King Geiseric and their raids on the Italian coasts.
 After the death of Libius Severus in 465, the Western Empire had no Emperor.
 Gaiseric had his own candidate, Olybrius, who was related to Gaiseric because both Olybrius and a son of Gaiseric's had married the two daughters of emperor Valentinian III.

 With Olybrius on the throne, Gaiseric would become the real power behind the throne of the Western Empire.
 Leo, on the other hand, wanted to keep Gaiseric as far as possible from the imperial court at Ravenna, and took time to choose a successor to Severus.
 To put Leo under pressure, Gaiseric extended his attacks on Sicily and Italy to the territories of the Eastern Empire, sacking and enslaving people living in Illyricum, the Peloponnese and other parts of Greece, so Leo was obliged to take action.

 In 467, Leo I designated Anthemius as Western emperor and sent him to Italy with an army led by the Magister militum per Illyricum Marcellinus.
 On 12 April, Anthemius was proclaimed Emperor (augustus) at the third or twelfth mile from Rome.
-Anthemius' election was celebrated in Constantinople with a panegyric by Dioscorus.
+Anthemius's election was celebrated in Constantinople with a panegyric by Dioscorus.

 By choosing Anthemius, Leo obtained three results: he sent a possible candidate to the Eastern throne far away; he repulsed Gaiseric's attempt to put a puppet of his own on the Western throne; and he put a capable and proven general with a trained army in Italy, ready to fight the Vandals.